Another Victim Of Serial Killer John Wayne Gacy Identified: Francis Wayne Alexander, Of North Carolina

 Cairenn Binder, a forensic genealogist with the DNA Doe Project, a non-profit group that works to help identify John and Jane Does through genetic testing, said they were able to match the DNA from Alexander’s molar to several members of his family tree on a genealogy website, including his second cousin and several other more distant cousins.

-The DNA Doe Project then shared those DNA samples with Dart’s office, who were able to complete the investigation and determine Alexander was the Gacy victim previously known only as Victim Number 5, by comparing the DNA from Alexander’s tooth to his mother’s and half-brother’s DNA.READ MORE: COVID Booster Shots Now Available In Chicago
+The DNA Doe Project then shared those DNA samples with Dart’s office, who were able to complete the investigation and determine Alexander was the Gacy victim previously known only as Victim Number 5, by comparing the DNA from Alexander’s tooth to his mother’s and half-brother’s DNA.READ MORE: Desperate To Find More Staff, Some Fast Food Restaurants Recruiting Customers

 Sheriff’s detectives also used financial records, parking tickets, and other records to confirm Alexander was Victim Number 5.